-Yes/No (If Yes, then give details of the mechanism in brief)

-On receipt of any concern through e-mail, letter, web helpline, oral, etc., it is registered by the Chief Ethics Counsellor (CEC) and sanity check is done.
+Yes/No (If Yes, then give details of the mechanism in brief) Permanent Employees Yes Other than Permanent Employees Permanent Workers Other than Permanent Workers On receipt of any concern through e-mail, letter, web helpline, oral, etc., it is registered by the Chief Ethics Counsellor (CEC) and sanity check is done.
 Anything outside the purview of the TCoC is informed back to the complainant.
 For complaints which are within the purview of TCoC and merit further investigation, an investigator either - internal or external is assigned.
 The investigator conducts investigation by gathering the data, validating, analysing and gives his/her observations and recommendations.
 The investigation report is further reviewed by the CEC and the recommendations are acted upon.
 The documentation of the action taken is filed for records.
 These are reviewed by the MD & CEO, the Audit Committee and the Board.